surajmishra09/HR-Dashboard/README.md

 ## Task List

-• How many head counts of Total employee in HR dept.
+• Total number of employees in the HR department.

-• What is attrition rate.
+• Attrition rate of employees.

-• How many people are active in department wise.
+• Number of active employees by department.

-• What are the age bands of active employee whether they are young or whether they are within 30s or above 40s and so on.
+• Age group categorization of active employees (e.g. young, 30s, 40s and above).